Ryan Blake (footballer)

+Blake is a product of the Brentford youth system and made one Football League appearance for the club.
+After his release in 2012, he dropped into non-League football.
+Blake was capped by Northern Ireland at youth level.

 Career

 Brentford

-A left back, Blake began his career with League One club Brentford and signed a scholarship deal during the 2008 off-season.
-He was an unused substitute on 19 occasions throughout the 2009–10 season and made his debut in a 1–1 draw with Yeovil Town on 24 April 2010, when he replaced Lionel Ainsworth after an hour.
+A left back, Blake began his career in the Centre of Excellence at Brentford and signed a two-year scholarship during the 2008 off-season.
+He was an unused substitute on 19 occasions during the 2009–10 League One season and made what would be his only senior appearance for the club as a substitute for Lionel Ainsworth in a 1–1 draw with Yeovil Town on 24 April 2010.

 Despite signing his first professional contract during the 2010 off-season, Blake found his first team chances limited during the 2010–11 season and was an unused substitute on just four occasions.
 He was loaned to Conference South clubs Woking and Ebbsfleet United during the season and made 16 appearances across both spells.

-Blake signed new a one-year contract to be part of the Development Squad for the 2011–12 season and spent much of the season out on loan at Conference South clubs Farnborough and Hampton & Richmond Borough.
-He failed to feature at all for the first team under new manager Uwe Rösler during the season and was released when his contract expired in June 2012.
+Blake signed new a one-year contract to be part of the Development Squad for the 2011–12 season and spent much of the season on loan at Conference South clubs Farnborough and Hampton & Richmond Borough.
+He failed to feature at all under new manager Uwe Rösler and was released when his contract expired in June 2012.

-Return to Ebbsfleet United
+Non-League football

-Following an unsuccessful trial with Lincoln City, Blake returned to Conference Premier club Ebbsfleet United on a permanent contract during the 2012 off-season.
-He made only eight appearances during his only full season with the club, as Ebbsfleet suffered relegation to the Conference South.
+Following an unsuccessful trial with Lincoln City, Blake returned to then-Conference Premier club Ebbsfleet United on a permanent contract during the 2012 off-season.
+He made only eight appearances during his only full season with the club, which suffered relegation to the Conference South.

-Chertsey Town

-Blake signed for Southern League First Division Central club Chertsey Town in August 2013 and was awarded the captaincy.
-He departed the club at the end of the 2013–14 season.

-Kingstonian

-Blake joined Isthmian League Premier Division club Kingstonian during the 2014 off-season.
-He made 8 appearances, with his final match coming in early December 2014.
+Blake transferred to Southern League First Division Central club Chertsey Town in August 2013 and was awarded the captaincy.
+He transferred Isthmian League Premier Division club Kingstonian during the 2014 off-season, but made only 8 appearances, with his final match coming in early December 2014.

+Blake re-entered non-League football with Hellenic League Premier Division club Virginia Water in 2020.
+The club transferred to the Combined Counties League Premier Division North in 2021 and Blake progressed to become club captain.